Semantic Residual Prompts for Continual Learning

-Our approach is instead much more stable, as also evident in Fig.~\ref{fig:retrieval_interference_right}, which depicts the full-task confusion matrices computed after the final task.
+Our approach is instead much more stable, as also evident in Fig.~\ref{fig:retrieval_interference_right}, which depicts the full confusion matrices computed after the final task.
 While the confusion matrix of \methnam is almost diagonal, the prompt selection of DualPrompt and CODA-Prompt yields significant task confusion.
 As outlined in the suppl. materials, we verified these outcomes also on \textbf{other domains} (\ie, \textbf{in aerial and medical datasets}).

 The reason at the base of the stability of our \methnam is twofold.
-On the one hand, we do not start from scratch when learning the keys, but we fine-tune the CLIP text encoder, which allows to devote \textit{distinct learnable parameters} to \textit{distinct classes}.
+On the one hand, we do not start from scratch when learning the keys, but we adapt the CLIP text encoder, which allows us to devote \textit{distinct learnable parameters} to \textit{distinct classes}.
 Such an approach promotes a greater \textbf{modularity}, and has been already acknowledged as more stable by the authors of PromptFusion~\cite{chen2023promptfusion}.
-Differently from them, however, we exploit the stability of the text encoder not for direct prediction, but to define a second pool codebook of prompts.
+Differently from them, however, we exploit the stability of the text encoder not for direct prediction, but to fetch a second codebook of prompts.